HealthMPowers Case for Support

 We’re highly engaged in the communities we serve, working alongside educators, school nutrition staff and community partners to provide holistic and culturally relevant programs that include:

 Empowering Healthy Choices in Schools, Homes and Communities

 We administer one of the most comprehensive SNAP-Ed programs in the state of Georgia.
-The initiative touches over 200 early care centers, K-12 schools, after-school programs and even retail outlets and food pantries across the state, with a focus on hands-on nutrition education through gardening, cooking classes, experiments and more.
+The initiative touches over 200 early care and education sites, K-12 schools, after-school programs and even retail outlets and food pantries across the state, with a focus on hands-on nutrition education through gardening, cooking classes, experiments and more.
 In addition, the program has a complementary focus on physical activity and water consumption.
-Food access support, family engagement, standards-based lessons and resources for schools, children and families are all hallmarks of this multi-year, successful initiative that benefits 1 in 7 (15%) Georgia residents.4
+Food access support, family engagement, standards-based lessons and resources for schools, children and families are all hallmarks of this multi-year, successful initiative.

 Girls Empowering Movement (GEM) Initiative

 Only 51% of girls have healthy aerobic capacity in 5th grade and by 12th grade, the number